5,999

 Talking about the trekking trail, they are well-maintained.
 Also, the landscapes are not too steep, making it accessible to all age groups with any form of physical capabilities.
 This trek is a fantastic choice for beginners looking to explore the natural beauty of the Himalayas without facing overly challenging terrain.

-The best times to visit Dayara Bugyal in Uttarakhand might be different for different trekkers.
-It all depends on trekkers’ expectations, priorities, and activities they are willing to do at the destination.
-But considering the weather conditions and climate patterns, Spring, Autumn and Winter are the best seasons to go for the Dayara Bugyal Trek.
-Here’s why:
+Also, a favorite time for trekking might be different for different trekkers.
+It all depends on the trekkers’ expectations, priorities, and activities they are willing to do at the destination.
+Considering the weather conditions and climate patterns, below is a piece of detailed information on the Dayara Bugyal Trek in various seasons:

-Spring starts from Mid-March and lasts till the end of April in India.
-And it is considered one of the most stable seasons in India, making it an ideal timeframe to do this trek.
-Spring starts right after the end of the winter season, when the temperature gradually starts to rise.
+Spring starts from mid-March and lasts till the end of April in India.
+It is considered one of the most stable seasons in India, making it an ideal timeframe to do this trek.
+Spring starts right after the end of the winter season when the temperature gradually starts to rise.

-The forested area in the Gui regions are covered with rhododendron petals, which is, of course, one of the major attractions of this trek.
+The forested area in the Gui region is covered with rhododendron petals, which is, of course, one of the major attractions of this trek.
 Similarly, the frozen streams start melting creating beautiful downstreams.

 Summers in Dayara start from the month of May and remain till June end.
 Temperature during this time ranges from 20 degrees Celsius to 5 degrees Celsius.
 All the snow gets melted by this time, the whole bugyal turns green and with that locals of Raithal move their sheep, goats, buffalos, and cows to Dayara Bugyal for grazing and the upcoming monsoon season.
 Due to forest fires and dust particles, views of mountain ranges are not properly visible in summer.